 The 282-room, dual-branded property from Noble Investment Group will have four floors under the Marriott Courtyard flag and four floors under the Marriott Element brand.
 Located adjacent to Fox Theatre, the hotel will house a 1,000-square-foot restaurant and bar.

 1105 West Peachtree is set to house a Marriott Autograph Collection Hotel.
 The 178-room hotel will boast a full-service, culinary-driven concept, as well as conference and event facilities and an activated terrace integrated into the Midtown skyline on the 9th floor.

-The building housing the new and fully renovated Wylie Hotel was originally built in the 1920s, serving as a 58-room, 18,500-square foot extended stay hotel.
-The property will return the front historic portion of the building into a vibrant neighborhood restaurant and bar with rejuvenated guestrooms in the Old Fourth Ward neighborhood.
+The building housing the new and fully renovated Wylie Hotel was originally built in the 1920s as a hotel.
+The property will return the front historic portion of the building into a vibrant neighborhood restaurant and bar with 111 rejuvenated guestrooms in the Old Fourth Ward neighborhood.

 Club Wyndam/Margaritaville Vacation Club resort will transform Atlanta’s Downtown skyline with 22 floors of brand-new suites, situated along Centennial Olympic Park.

 Dream Atlanta Buckhead will feature 200 guest rooms and suites, 90 private residences, a spa and wellness concept and five dining and nightlife venues, including a 17,000-square-foot rooftop pool bar and lounge.